ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 Limitations
 -----------------------------------------

-No indemnification or advance shall be made under this Article XI, except as provided in Section 2 or 5(b) above, in. any circumstance when it appears:
+No indemnification or advance shall be made under this Article XI, except as provided in Section 11.2 or 11.5.2 above, in any circumstance when it appears:

 1. That the indemnification or advance would be inconsistent with a provision of the Articles of Incorporation, a resolution of the Board or an agreement in effect at the time of the accrual